I recently took a personality assessment...

 Companies that invest in ongoing customer research grow 2-3X faster.
 Yet, studies show that only 3 out of 10 teams do it regularly — crazy, right?

-Many teams know that they should be talking to more customers.
-They just don’t know where to start.
-They’re constantly challenged with who to talk to, what to ask them, how to analyze the feedback, and how to share what they learn with their teams.
+Many teams know they should be talking to more customers.
+Yet they’re constantly challenged with who to talk to, what to ask them, how to analyze the feedback, and how to share what they learn with their teams.
 I help product teams overcome these common hurdles.

-If you’re hungry for more clarity, direction, and faster growth, you’re in the right place.
+If you’re hungry for more clarity, direction, and confidence in uncertain times, you’re in the right place.

 This is Katelyn Bourgoin.

 The pressure is on.
-Your team can’t afford to waste time working on the wrong projects.
-You also don’t have the luxury of spending countless hours learning about product marketing, customer research, and growth process.
+Your team can’t afford to waste time on the wrong projects.
+You also don’t have the luxury of spending countless hours learning about buyer psychology and audience research.
 You’ve got sh#t to do.
 Don’t worry — I can help.

 There are a few ways we can work together…

 Don’t waste another minute feeling stuck.
-If you want help figuring out where to focus (and you’re ready for fluff-free real talk), I’m your gal.
+If you’re ready for fluff-free real talk and actionable advice—advice that helps you to move fast, avoid roadblocks, and get sh#t done—I’m your gal.

 I love riffing about business.
-Sometimes I talk on big stages with 300 people watching.
-Sometimes I do it in more intimate settings with just a handful of folks.
+Sometimes I talk on big stages with flashing lights and 300 people watching.
+Sometimes I speak in more intimate settings with just a handful of folks.
 And sometimes I talk in the shower, which totally annoys my husband.

 And, by age 28, I was well on my way to making it happen.
 I’d launched two companies — RedRiot (a branding agency) and The Fork Project (a restaurant consulting business).
 And the dolla-dolla bills were rolling in.